Beach Bum: 1981 Jeep CJ8 Scrambler – SOLD!

 December 13th Update – The private seller of this classic CJ8 Scrambler not only posted a new listing, they took the opportunity to lower their asking price by $1,600 to $10,900.

 Many of us can relate to this private seller’s plight: you buy a classic vehicle with every intent to restore it to its former glory before you realize months or perhaps years later you simply don’t have the time to achieve your goal.
-It appears this private seller of this 1981 Jeep CJ8 Scrambler pickup just made that tough decision over the weekend and just listed it last night here on Craigslist in Glen Mills, Pennsylvania.
+It appears this private seller of this 1981 Jeep CJ8 Scrambler pickup just made that tough decision in December 2o20 to list it on Craigslist in Glen Mills, Pennsylvania.
 This driver-quality example appears to have spent much of its life serving as a Jersey Shore beach buggy.
 Currently asking $12,500, researching the Collector Car Market Review Online Tool reveals the private seller has their CJ8 priced between this guide’s #2 “Very Good” estimate of $18,600 and its #3 “Good” appraisal of $10,900.
 Similarly, the Hagerty Insurance Online Valuation Tool as a second data point confirms this private seller has his Scambler priced between the #4 “Fair” (Daily Driver) appraisal of $7,900 and the #3 “Good” estimate of $15,700.
-If you are serious about buying this rare and desirable Jeep, you can start the conversation by emailing the seller.
-When you do, please remember to mention you saw his Scrambler featured here on GuysWithRides.com

 Jeep launched the hard cab pickup CJ-8 Scrambler in 1981.
 To develop the pickup box, Jeep gave the CJ-8 a ten-inch longer wheelbase and then extended the rear overhang versus the CJ-7.
 Buyers could choose either a hard fiberglass pickup cab with steel doors like the example featured here or a folding vinyl pickup top with vinyl doors.
 Powertrain options were the same as the CJ-7.